tech-scorpio/warp10-plugin-kafka/README.md

 # Usage

 The plugin will interact with Kafka according to specification files.
-A specification file is a valid WarpScript™ (`.mc2`) file producing a map with the following fields:
+A specification file is a valid WarpScript (`.mc2`) file producing a map with the following fields:

 ```
 {
-  'topics' &#91; 'topic1' 'topic2' ] // List of Kafka topics to subscribe to
+  'topics' [ 'topic1' 'topic2' ] // List of Kafka topics to subscribe to
   'parallelism' 1                // Number of threads to start for processing the incoming messages.
 Each thread will handle a certain number of partitions.
   'config' { }                   // Map of Kafka consumer parameters
-  'macro' &lt;% %>                  // Macro to execute for each incoming message
+  'macro' <% %>                  // Macro to execute for each incoming message
   'timeout' 10000                // Polling timeout (in ms), if no message is received within this delay, the macro will be called with an empty map as input
 }
 ```